henry2004y/JuliaNotes/menu6.md

 ```

 The second version is much faster than the first classical version because of the reuse of already known values.
+There is a library for implementing a macro for memoization.
+Similarly in Python, there is a decorator from functools for the same purpose.

 * Julia 1.0 does not support `copy!`, but it does in Julia 1.1+.
 As a workaround, you can use `a .= b` instead of `copy!(a,b)`.
 Note that `a = b` won't work here if `a` is immutable.